-Marin's disaster response professionals emphasize the critical importance that all Marin residents be prepared to survive for at least 72 hours, and preferably 5-7 days, in their homes following a disaster.
-This first line of defense, called “Shelter in Place,” will save more lives than any other personal preparedness effort, but you need to plan ahead with supplies to survive.
+Marin's disaster response professionals emphasize the critical importance that all Marin residents be prepared to survive for 5-7 days, in their homes following a disaster.
 The Get Ready class, offered throughout Marin County, will help you plan for an emergency with a family plan, evacuation checklist, and strategies to keep your family safe.
 Marin public safety agencies offer this two-hour course to teach you what to do before, during and after a disaster.

 The training is scheduled in many communities throughout the year or can be requested by a resident and held at your local fire department, community center, or in your own home.
-Your family, your neighbors and your community all depend on individual preparedness to survive the inevitable disaster and this is an excellent opportunity to learn together.
 You may attend a Get Ready class anywhere in Marin!
 Scroll down to the bottom of this page for a list of Get Ready contacts in Marin County.

 To find a Get Ready class already scheduled, check the Calendar.

 The training is 2 hours but can be customized to your specific needs.

 Build a Kit